-Recently a very loved and cherished friend of mine was telling me about some stress she was having at work.
+Recently a friend of mine was telling me about some stress she was having at work.
 Something had happened and while it wasn’t directly anything to do with her she was still getting it in the neck from her boss who’d been unprofessional and, frankly, mean to her.
 As I listened to her speak my overwhelming reaction was: but don’t they know who you are?!
 Didn’t they know how funny and talented and incredible she was?
-Because all i could see in front of me was my brilliant friend who inspires me to do my best and supports me when I get scared.
+Because all I could see in front of me was my brilliant friend who inspires me to do my best and supports me when I get scared.
 The one who knows the fire of bereavement herself and navigates the world with such kindness and style.
-And i said that to her — don’t they know who you are?
-Don’t they know how awesome you are?!
+And I said that to her — don’t they know who you are?
+Don’t they know how awesome you are?

 I was thinking about that moment this morning as I dried my hair and prepared to start my day.
 It’s so easy to see the best in our loved ones.
 It’s easy to criticise and judge too, don’t get me wrong, but the feeling I reach for first when I think of the person I love is… love.
 I feel proud of them.
 I see the spark, the originality, the unique-ness that is them.
 I know of their struggles and torments and I also know how they try to do their best.
 How they are wonderfully and completely human and I wouldn’t want them to be any other way.

 You know what’s coming next, don’t you.
 Why can’t I think about myself in this way?